 Student must meet the criteria outlined in the William Floyd Secondary Honors criteria.
 This course of study includes astronomy, earth's origin, structure composition, surface features, atmosphere and research based projects and investigations.
-A 30 lab minimum is required to sit for the Regents exam.
+A minimum of 1,200 minutes of lab work is required to sit for the Regents exam.
 All students meeting the lab requirement are required to take a Regents examination at the end of this course.
 This course meets 7 periods per week.